-- Played straight in the beginning of Wraith Squadron, during the squad's stay on Night Caller, when they have to stay up to all hours of the night running the corvette because their twelve-man squadron and a shuttle crew are literally the only friendly forces in the star system.
+- Played straight in the beginning of Wraith Squadron, after the squad captures the Night Caller, when they have to stay up to all hours of the night running the corvette because their twelve-man squadron and a shuttle crew are literally the only friendly forces in the star system.
 For obvious reasons, they make it a priority to get a real crew assigned to the ship from the Republic fleet.

 - Bo Peep Mitchell, in the Southern Sisters Mysteries, is always the one who gets called to the scene any time anyone calls the police after the first book.
 Patricia Anne even lampshades it by asking "Do you work all the time?" before saying anything else when Fred calls the police to report a prowler and Bo shows up.